Tom's Guide Verdict

-Jaybird makes some of the best sport headphones around, but with its completely wireless earbuds, the Run and Run XT, I’ve experienced some technical difficulties.
+Jaybird makes some of the best running headphones around, but with its completely wireless Run and Run XT earbuds, I’ve experienced some technical difficulties.
 And I’m not the only one.
 The company realized that the Bluetooth problems were, well, problematic, and went back to the drawing board.
-The $180 Jaybird Vista, on sale now, is the result.
+The Jaybird Vista is the result.

-I’ve been using the Vista for about a week, squeezing in a handful of workouts, phone calls, hours of podcasts and music playback, and found that there’s plenty to love about Jaybird’s newest earbuds.
-The audio connectivity, which Jaybird has struggled to nail in past devices, still isn’t quite perfect.
+After my testing, I've found that there’s plenty to love about Jaybird’s newest earbuds.
+It won't be bothering the outright best wireless earbuds on the market: the audio connectivity, which Jaybird has struggled to nail in past devices, still isn’t quite perfect.
 But the sound and the fit are so good that I can look past the Vista’s minor flaws.
+Keep reading our full Jaybird Vista review to find out more.

 Jaybird stuck with the design of its Run and Run XT earphones, but made the Vista more lightweight at just 6 grams per bud, and shaved a tiny bit from the overall size of the earbuds.
 The lighter size and slimmer profile makes wearing the Vista feel almost like wearing nothing at all, except for the fact that you can’t hear much of the outside world when these are nestled in your ears.